Slape & Howard

 The moral of the story: You do not want to wait to file your claim and you do not want to risk filing your claim incorrectly.
 Your best chance of recovering compensation is enlisting the help of an experienced law firm as soon as possible following your accident.
 With an experienced workers compensation attorney on your side, you can drastically increase your chances of navigating the workers claim process while taking the most recent changes to the law into consideration.

 In the event that you win your workers compensation case, your employer’s insurance will have to pay for all the medical costs reasonably required to relieve the impact of the injury.
 If you choose an outside physician, your employer will only have to pay a maximum of $500 for your medical treatments.
 Unfortunately, this can only cover two appointments at most.

-Furthermore, you are entitled to 66% or two-thirds of your average weekly benefits but not to exceed the statutory maximum weekly benefits of $666.00.
-Also, you may receive up to:
+Furthermore, you are entitled to 66% or two-thirds of your average weekly benefits but not to exceed the statutory maximum weekly benefits of $731.00 for 2021-2022.
+Also, you may receive up to a maximum of:

 Employees who agree on a settlement with their employer may choose to receive the claim's value as a lump sum or as a srunning award, which accounts for weekly payments that will ultimately total the award.
-Regardless of the settlement method agreed upon, employers will not be responsible for future payments if the claim is left open for either future medical benefits, future modification, or both.
+Regardless of the settlement method agreed upon, employers will only be responsible for future payments if the claim is left open for either future medical benefits, future modification, or both.